Eco friendly Interior Design for Children’s Educational Centre

 This week’s instalment of the #SBIDinspire interior design series features an inspiring and thoughtfully designed children’s educational centre and a picture book library.
-With health and safety in the educational centre and library a priority, the design incorporates features such as air monitoring, hand disinfection stations, temperature monitoring and strict security.
+With health and safety for the educational centre and library a priority, the education-centric design incorporates features such as air monitoring, hand disinfection stations, temperature monitoring and strict security.
 In additional, all materials are eco-friendly, non-toxic and child-friendly.
 From the strictly monitored entrance, children can explore the space by following colours and ‘flight routes’ to arrive at their destination.
 The interior is equipped with children’s toilets, drinking fountains and features to assist the children in their personal development.
 Besides meeting the need for children to play freely, safely and happily, the design also ensures parents have a relaxing and elegant environment in which they can rest, read and enjoy a coffee break.

 Company: Taipei Base Design Center